chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/hole-in-one.md

   img_url = "../../../assets/images/minigames/twitch/hole-in-one.png"
 ) }}

-**Hole In One** is a legendary minigame added in version v0.1 Alpha.
+**Hole In One** is a minigame added in version v0.1 Alpha.
 It is based on the YouTube version's tile of the same name.

 ## Gameplay